-a. using the Services and Additional Security Controls to ensure a level of security appropriate to the risk in respect of the Customer Data;
+a. using the Services and Additional Security Controls to ensure a level of security appropriate to the risk to the Customer Data;

 b. securing the account authentication credentials, systems and devices Customer uses to access the Services; and c. backing up its Customer Data as appropriate.